mnajamudin28/mnajamudin28/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a software developer who enjoys creating creative designs and working with cutting-edge technology.
-I enjoy the perfect balance between Design and Development, even if I didn't do so much programming I would be a graphic designer
+I enjoy the perfect balance between Design and Development, even if I didn't do so much programming I would be a graphic designer.
 This my website https://moe28.my.id